-The ExHTML.dpr application in the Rubicon\RBDemos\demo_b_ttable subdirectory demonstrates how to do this for HTML documents.
+The ExHTML.dpr application in the Rubicon\rBDemos\demo_b_ttable subdirectory demonstrates how to do this for HTML documents.
+(You must install the BDE bridge to install these example projects.
+You can then save-as the PAS files to your own directory and modify them to use your own bridge.)
 See the comments in ExHTMLU.pas for details.
 ExRTF.dpr is a very similar program that works with text and RTF files.